 ALWAYS keep the feeder clean and put fresh food in daily.
 Scrub the feeding box weekly with a mild disinfectant, eg. caged bird disinfectant.
 If a sick squirrel comes to the feeder and others follow, then sometimes the infection can be passed to healthy animals.

-Squirrel-only feeders can be bought from Wight Squirrel Project and, if positioned correctly, will prevent the larger birds lifting the lid and taking the squirrel's food.
-You can also buy a feeder from the Garlic shop in Newchurch.
+Squirrel-only feeders, if positioned correctly, prevent the larger birds lifting the lid and taking the squirrel's food.
+You can buy a feeder from The Garlic Farm shop in Newchurch.
 The trick is to make sure there is only a short ledge and no branch in front of the feeder.
 The agile squirrels will manage to access the food but the birds will not.

 Alternatively a broad mesh wire cage around the feeder will stop the birds gaining access.

 Squirrels will bury food in your lawn and flowerbeds.
 If you put out whole nuts, especially in their shells, more will be buried than eaten.
 Try putting out chopped nuts as they will be more readily eaten.

 Cats and dogs are the biggest hazards met by squirrels in your garden.
 It may seem obvious but DON'T encourage squirrels into your garden unless you are sure your pets will not bother them!

 Always place feeders and a water supply near an escape route - never in the middle of the lawn.
 If squirrels must cross open ground to reach your garden, a rope or branch attached to the nearest tree will provide a safe aerial routeway.
 Corridors are important as red squirrels are essentially a tree-living animal and are more vulnerable to attack when on the ground.